 If you consider a few things, you will be able to realise your idea.

-You have to bring together three things: first, your idea for an international youth project or international youth exchange, second organisational and pedagogical questions planning an international your project together with third the regulations of the Funding Programme you would like to apply for financial support.
+You have to bring together three things: your idea for an international youth project or international youth exchange, organisational and pedagogical questions on planning an international youth project with the regulations and quality standards of a funding programme you would like to apply for financial support.

 Youth Projects (youtube playlist): Good Practise.
 Erasmus+ Youth in Action

 International Youth Projects – Step-by-step

 The biography of a project mainly consists of four stages: Definition (Clarification), Preparation, Implementation and Evaluation.
 Corrections in-between these stages are necessary and useful moving towards the aim of the project.

 This stage is about the first steps of a project: you are defining, what is your project about and clarifying it’s main aspects.
 This includes the following tasks:

 - to develop an idea for a project,

 - to find an appropriate partner for it,